Golden Gate University School of Law: History

 The law school held provisional accreditation from the ABA from 1956 until full approval was granted in 1971.
 In 1972, the college elevated to university status and became "Golden Gate University," with "Golden Gate University School of Law" as its law school.
 A new "west wing" of the university was completed in 1979, where most of the school's classroom space is now located.
-In 2019, Golden Gate Law received notice that it was not in compliance with ABA Standard 316, which requires accredited law schools to have a two-year bar pass rate of at least 75% or lose accreditation.